Below are some answers to commonly asked questions

 A: A labor union is a collective bargaining unit.
 Employees with similar roles join together to negotiate with workplace administration as a collective.

-Q: Why this particular union?
+Q: Why did we join this particular union?

 Q: How are the bargaining units organized?

 A: The full-time bargaining unit is composed of full-time faculty, librarians, artists-in-residence, and post-docs.
 The part-time bargaining unit includes part-time faculty, private instructors, and some full-time staff members who teach part-time in addition to their professional roles.
 Both units are linked together in a single Skidmore chapter and will work and bargain together during negotiations.

 Q: How much will I pay in dues?

 A: Dues will be assessed on a sliding scale based on annual salary, capped at no more than $77/month for full-time faculty.
 Part-time lecturers can expect dues to be approximately $35 to $40/month, collected only during the months that they teach.
 Dues will not be collected from any members until we ratify our initial contract, which is still under negotiation.